-A MOSFET operates in one of three regions of operation depending on its terminal voltages.
-This note is the hub that ties them together; each region has its own detailed note.
+A MOSFET sits in one of three regions depending on its terminal voltages.
+Each region has its own note; this one ties them together.

 | Region | Condition | Behaviour |